St. Peter's Canal National Historic Site

-As the pride of St. Peter’s village, whose history can be traced back to a traditional Mi’kmaw portage route and a fortified 17th century trading post built by French merchant, Nicholas Denys.
-Learn about the canal’s remarkable 15-year construction and evolution as a contemporary waterway, opening up Cape Breton Island development from the Atlantic Ocean to the Bras d’Or Lakes.
+The canal is the pride of the village of St. Peter’s, whose history can be traced back to a traditional Mi’kmaq portage route and a 17th-century trading post and haulover road built by French merchant, Nicolas Denys.
+With a steadily increasing volume of shipping, a canal replaced the haulover road in 1869.
+Its remarkable 15-year construction and evolution as a contemporary waterway opened up Cape Breton Island development.

 Facilities / Services